Atlanta's OK Cafe borrows its name from a restaurant in the 1960 novel "To Kill a Mockingbird." (Photo: terra2025/Flickr)

 ."
 You probably use it all the time, and probably not for just one purpose.
 But do you really know what it means?
 And if not, are you OK with that?

 The word "OK" is one of America's most popular cultural exports, squeezing myriad meanings from just two letters in a way that embodies American ingenuity, enthusiasm and efficiency.
-It has almost as many origin stories as connotations, but linguists generally agree it was first published on March 23, 1839, a date now honored as OK Day.
-That means March 23, 2014, is the 175th birthday of OK.
+It has almost as many origin stories as connotations, but linguists generally agree the word was first published on March 23, 1839, a date now honored annually as OK Day.

 So much subtlety in so few letters has made OK a tough nut to crack.
 But thanks to the late U.S. etymologist Allen Walker Read